Applying for a job can be overwhelming. This information and advice will help and guide you through the application process.

 Before applying for this vacancy, current employees of DWP should check whether a successful application would result in changes to their terms and conditions of employment, such as mobility, pay, or allowances.

-Civil Servants that would transfer into DWP from other government organisations, following successful application, will assume DWP’s terms & conditions of employment current on the day they are posted, unless DWP has stated otherwise in writing.
+Civil Servants that would transfer into DWP from other government organisations, following successful application, will assume DWP’s terms and conditions of employment current on the day they are posted, unless DWP has stated otherwise in writing.

 Childcare vouchers